 Estefani Flores (anthropology), Da’Janique Crosely (undeclared), Cristina Azocar (faculty coordinator), Maria Rodriquez (biochemistry), Lorrina Jimenez (race & resistance studies)

 ABOUT THE SF STATE PRESIDENTIAL SCHOLARS PROGRAM

-In the Fall 2017 semester, four-year scholarships were awarded on the basis of academic merit to an entering freshman cohort of 12 SF State Presidential Scholars.
-Awarding criteria was based on academic performance and leadership contributions and service activities while in high school; continuation criteria is based on academic performance and participation in cohort-based activities.
+Each year, four to six scholarships are awarded on the basis of academic merit to an entering freshman cohort of four SF State Presidential Scholars.
+Awarding criteria is based on academic performance and leadership contributions and service activities while in high school; continuation criteria is based on academic performance and participation in cohort-based activities.
 An emphasis on first generation, low income students from the San Francisco Bay Area is a hallmark of the program.
-In addition to a four-year scholarship covering tuition/fees, students participate in cohort-building co-curricular activities that are planned, implemented, and coordinated by a faculty coordinator, with developmentally appropriate programs designed specifically for the cohort of students.
-During their first year, students lived together in a learning community in one of the residence halls on-campus and during their junior year, students will study abroad.
-Scholars will also be recognized at Commencement upon graduation.
+In addition to a four-year scholarship covering tuition/fees, housing and books, students participate in cohort-building co-curricular activities that are planned, implemented, and coordinated by a faculty coordinator, with developmentally appropriate programs designed specifically for the cohort of students.
+Graduating scholars are also recognized at Commencement.

 For any questions or request more information about the Presidential Scholars Program at SF State, please contact Faculty Coordinator Dr. Cristina Azocar at email@example.com or the Division of Student Life at firstname.lastname@example.org.